duthied/Free-Friendika/doc/Addons.md

 - **uid** (input): the user to return the contact data for (can be empty for public contacts).
 - **result** (output): Leave null if address isn't relevant to the connector, set to contact array if probe is successful, false otherwise.

+### item_by_link

+Called when trying to probe an item from a given URI.
+If any registered hook function sets the `item_id` key of the hook data array, it will be returned immediately.
+Hook functions should also return immediately if the hook data contains an existing `item_id`.

+Hook data:
+- **uri** (input): the item URI.
+- **uid** (input): the user to return the item data for (can be empty for public contacts).
+- **item_id** (output): Leave null if URI isn't relevant to the connector, set to created item array if probe is successful, false otherwise.

 ### support_follow

 Called to assert whether a connector addon provides follow capabilities.